xorxornop/ObscurCore/README.md

     }

 The above...
-*	Creates the symmetric-encryption package using XSalsa20 encryption, BLAKE2B256 key confirmation, BLAKE2B256 authentication, and key derivation with scrypt for the manifest
+*	Creates the symmetric-encryption package, the manifest being configured to use XSalsa20 encryption, Keccak256 key confirmation, Keccak256 authentication, and scrypt key derivation
-* 	The package is set up with fabric payload layout (default) and a Salsa20-based CSPRNG
+* 	The package is set up with frameshifting payload layout (default) and a Salsa20-based CSPRNG
-*	Sets up key confirmation for the manifest with BLAKE2B-256 (default)
 *	Adds a file to a package with HC-128 encryption (random key & IV, default) and Poly1305-AES EtM authentication (random key and nonce, default).
-Key confirmation and derivation is not used due to the keys being random and stored in the manifest
+Key confirmation and derivation is not used due to the keys being random and stored in the manifest.
+If keys are to be supplied by recipient, then the defaults are Keccak256 key confirmation and scrypt key derivation.
 *	Derives a package/manifest key (from the supplied one) with scrypt KDF
 *	Writes it out to the output stream